jasonleelunn/react-personal-web-page/README.md

 * Properly integrate multiple HTML elements for a clean and easy to use experience
 * Separate components in to files (containers and components file tree)
 * ...

+## Long Term Goals

+* Interface with external API's to live update content on the website (such as new GitHub Repos)
+* ...